KimJinsik/Validation-EditText/README.md

     * `errorFontColor` - The color of font in pop-up window.
 Unit: "color".
 Default: "Color.BLACK".
     * `errorMessage` - The message in pop-up window for error.
 Unit: "string".
 Default: "Invalidated input".
  * Validation
     * `validationType` - Type for validation.
-Currently, number, url address and e-mail address can validate.
+Currently, number, url address and e-mail address can validate. (to select "email", "url" or "number").
 Do not have default.
     * `validationMaxLength` - Maximum length of input.
 If you set smaller than minimum length, then it is not act and it notify error message to you using log.
 Do not have default.
     * `validationMinLength` - Minimum length of input.
 If you set larger than maximum length, then it is not act and it notify error message to you using log.
 Do not have default.